After 2022’s Value fund bull-run, what does it mean for ESG?

 Investors interested in ESG have traditionally favoured Growth funds, which invest in companies with high expected earnings growth such as technology and healthcare, and which tend to have lower carbon emissions.
 However in 2022, Value funds, which invest in undervalued companies, dominated market performance.
 This has left sustainable investors wondering if switching to Value-oriented holdings for better returns will sacrifice their ESG performance.

-To shed light on this, Impact Cubed analysed the ESG impact of iShares Russell 1000 Growth ETF versus iShares Russell 1000 Value ETF, to see what the ESG implications really are.
+To shed light on this, Impact Cubed analysed the ESG impact of two iShares funds – the iShares Russell 1000 Growth ETF versus iShares Russell 1000 Value ETF, to see what the ESG implications really are.

 The spider diagram above shows the Growth ETF (green) plotted against Value ETF (black dotted line).

 Stark differences – ESG impact as tracking error